-The holiday season is upon us, and whether you celebrate Christmas, Hanukkah, Kwanzaa, or just the New Year, you will be bombarded with sweet treats, snacks, and drinks from now until January.
-We definitely aren’t saying that you should stay away from tasty holiday treats like pumpkin pie, eggnog, or cookies, but there here are a few things you can do to maintain healthy teeth.
+The holiday season is upon us!
+Whether you celebrate Christmas, Hanukkah, Kwanzaa, or just the New Year, you will be bombarded with sweet treats, snacks, and drinks from now until January.
+We definitely aren’t saying that you should stay away from tasty holiday treats like pumpkin pie, eggnog, or cookies, but there are a few things you can do to maintain healthy teeth.

 Water with Decadent Drinks